- Search The Registry

 - My Account

-He was born in Messina, Italy on the estate of Chevalier de Lanza a San Fratello.
-His parents, Christopher and Diana, were slaves who had been taken from Africa to Sicily.
+He was born in Messina, Italy, on the estate of Chevalier de Lanza a San Fratello.
+His parents, Christopher and Diana, were slaves from Africa to Sicily.
 Granted his freedom at age 18, he stayed as an employee of his former master.
 Ridiculed and mocked by others due to his origin and skin color, he never forgot his humanity.
-He met with, and became enamored of, a group of Franciscan hermits near Palermo.
+He met with and became enamored of a group of Franciscan hermits near Palermo.

 Benedict was not a Moor, but the Italian "il Moro" for “the Black.”
 Benedict died in 1589.